 Parliamentary Joint Committee on Intelligence and Security

-The Parliamentary Joint Committee on Intelligence and Security (PJCIS) performs a key role in the independent oversight and accountability framework by providing assurance to the Australian community about ASIO’s performance of its functions.
+The Parliamentary Joint Committee on Intelligence and Security (PJCIS) performs a key role in ASIO’s independent oversight and accountability framework by providing assurance to the Australian community about ASIO’s performance of its functions.

-The PJCIS remit includes overseeing ASIO’s administration and expenditure; reviewing national security bills; and ensuring national security legislation remains necessary, proportionate and effective.
+The PJCISʼs remit includes overseeing ASIO’s administration and expenditure, reviewing national security bills, and ensuring national security legislation remains necessary, proportionate and effective.

-In 2019–20, ASIO provided written submissions to the PJCIS Review of Administration and Expenditure No. 18 (2018–19).
-During 2019–20, ASIO also contributed, either directly or through consultation with Home Affairs, to a number of other PJCIS inquiries, including:
+In 2020–21, ASIO provided a written submission to the PJCIS Review of Administration and Expenditure No. 19 (2019–20).
+Beyond administration and expenditure, ASIO also contributed, either directly or as part of a Home Affairs portfolio submission, to a number of other PJCIS reviews and inquiries, including:

 - the review of the ASIO Amendment Bill 2020;

-- the review of the Telecommunications Legislation Amendment (International Production Orders) Bill 2020; and
+- the inquiry into the Telecommunications Legislation Amendment (International Production Orders) Bill 2020;

-- the review of the Identity-matching Services Bill 2019.
+- the review of the ‘declared area’ provisions;

 Other parliamentary committee inquiries

-ASIO provides submissions to other parliamentary committees as appropriate.
-In 2019–20, ASIO contributed, either directly or through consultation with Home Affairs, to:
+ASIO provides submissions to other parliamentary committees, as appropriate.
+In 2020–21, ASIO contributed, either directly or as part of a Home Affairs portfolio submission, to:

 - the Joint Standing Committee on Electoral Matters Inquiry on the Future Conduct of Elections Operating during Times of Emergency Situations.